 Although relatively small in size, Ecuador has a very rich and diverse cultural history and encompasses several climate zones all with their own ecosystem.
 It includes the Amazon rainforest, the Andes Mountains, Coastal region and the Galapagos Islands.

 The Amazon is thought of as one of the most biologically diverse regions in the world and we wanted to share this experience with our son.
-During our stay in the Amazon we were both impressed by its beauty and appalled by the advancing deforestation and pollution caused by logging and oil companies.
-After our return I decided to support the STNF in their purchase of land to form a strategic buffer zone against further encroachment of the Amazon rainforest and its inhabitants, the Huaorani people".
+During our stay in the Amazon we were all three impressed by its beauty and appalled by the advancing deforestation and pollution caused by logging and oil companies.
+After our return I decided to join STNF as a (volunteer) advisor and to support them in their purchase of land to form a strategic buffer zone against further encroachment of the Amazon rainforest and its inhabitants, the Huaorani people".